 “Weniger ist mehr” (less is more) was the credo of Mies van der Rohe.
 It is obviously necessary to know what this “less” that succeeds in expressing “more” actually consists in.
 The approach is in any case somewhat rare nowadays, when many aspirant creative resort so frequently to redundancy in order to disguise a lack of substance.

-Whether open or closed, the large squares appearing in all the works produced during the first half of the 1920s are always counterbalanced by planes with a marked horizontal or vertical predominance as seen in Fig. 8 (plane red), in Fig. 9 (blue plane) or in Fig. 10 (yellow plane) but also by planes in which the imbalance between the opposing directions is reduced as seen in Fig. 9 or attains proportions verging on the square as seen in Fig. 10 (lower section of the red plane).
+Whether open or closed, the large squares appearing in all the works produced during the first half of the 1920s are always counterbalanced by planes with a marked horizontal or vertical predominance as seen in Fig. 8 (red plane), in Fig. 9 (blue plane) or in Fig. 10 (yellow plane) but also by planes in which the imbalance between the opposing directions is reduced as seen in Fig. 9 or attains proportions verging on the square as seen in Fig. 10 (lower section of the red plane).

 When they approach and/or attain the proportions of a square they seem intent on competing for the space with the large white square (Fig. 10), which therefore appears less absolute because the moment in which the opposites attain equivalence is no longer expressed solely through a single large white square but also in the form of smaller colored squares.